 Plants and animals can bioaccumulate PFASs, with large interspecies differences, particularly between aquatic and terrestrial organisms (Concawe 2016).
 PFAS uptake has been documented in fruits and vegetables grown in backyard and garden soils irrigated with contaminated water (Scher et al. 2018), agricultural soils spiked with PFASs (McLachlan et al. 2019), potted soils spiked with PFASs (Stahl et al. 2009; Zhang et al. 2019a), and biosolids-amended soil (Blaine et al. 2013; Blaine et al. 2014a; Yoo et al. 2011).
 Crops grown in agricultural soils without significant PFAS contamination were found to contain small levels of mainly shorter-chain PFASs from rainwater and atmospheric deposition (Eun et al. 2020).
-Longer-chain PFAAs, especially PFSAs, tend to partition in the roots, whereas the more soluble, shorter-chain PFAAs, especially PFCAs, partition in other parts of the plant (Blaine et al. 2013; Blaine et al. 2014a; Gobelius et al. 2017; Lechner and Knapp 2011; Scher et al. 2018; Stahl et al. 2009; Yoo et al. 2011).
-Chen et al. (2020) found evidence that the PFECA GenX can bioaccumulate in plants and translocate into different plant tissues, depending on the plant species.
 Studies have also reported PFAA uptake in tree leaves, possibly from a combination of soil uptake and atmospheric deposition, in an urban environment (Zhang et al. 2015) and near industrial emission sources (Shan et al. 2014).
-PFAS absorption by plants depends on the PFAS concentration, chain length and functional group; the plant species or cultivar; and the characteristics and amendments of the soil or growth media (Ghisi et al. 2019).
+A study in Germany found shorter-chain PFAAs were the dominant PFASs in tree leaves and shoots, with the very short-chain PFPrA present in all samples and accounting for up to 100% of the measured PFAS load (Kotthoff et al. 2020).
+PFAS absorption by plants depends, among other factors, on the PFASs' concentration, chain length, and functional group; the plant physiological characteristics; and the characteristics and amendments of the soil or growth media (Ghisi et al. 2019; Wang et al. 2020; Costello and Lee 2020).
+Due to their higher water solubility and smaller molecular sizes that facilitate penetration through the root layer, shorter-chain PFAAs tend to accumulate more readily in plants compared to the longer-chain ones, which tend to sorb to soils and have lower overall bioavailability for plant uptake (Wang et al. 2020).
+Longer-chain PFAAs, especially PFSAs, tend to partition in the roots, whereas the more soluble, shorter-chain PFAAs, especially PFCAs, partition in the aboveground parts of the plant (Blaine et al. 2013; Blaine et al. 2014a; Gobelius et al. 2017; Lechner and Knapp 2011; Scher et al. 2018; Stahl et al. 2009; Yoo et al. 2011).
+Chen et al. (2020a) found evidence that the PFECA GenX can bioaccumulate in plants and translocate into different plant tissues, depending on the plant species.

 The extent of bioaccumulation is traditionally measured using several different indices.
 The bioconcentration factor (BCF) is a measure of the amount of a contaminant found in an aquatic organism compared to the amount found in water.
 The biomagnification factor (BMF) compares the amount of the contaminant in the organism to that in its diet.
 The bioaccumulation factor (BAF) combines uptake from all sources, including water, diet, and environmental exposures (Arnot and Gobas 2006).
-Chemicals with BAF or BCF values greater than 1,000 or BMF greater than 1 meet the bioaccumulation hazard trait criteria outlined in the California Code of Regulations, title 22, Division

-4.5, Chapter 54, Article 5.
+Chemicals with BAF or BCF values greater than 1,000 or BMF greater than 1 meet the bioaccumulation hazard trait criteria outlined in the California Code of Regulations, title 22, Division 4.5, Chapter 54, Article 5.
 However, these traditional measures of bioaccumulation have limited applicability when gauging the potential for PFAS exposures to cause adverse health effects (Cousins et al. 2016).
 Although the elimination kinetics and toxicity of some single PFASs have been experimentally determined, the ubiquity and extreme persistence of PFASs in the environment lead to continuous internal exposures to mixtures of PFASs, which have not been adequately assessed (Wang et al. 2017b).